Appdynamics/aws-application-elb-monitoring-extension/README.md

-# AppDynamics Monitoring Extension for use with AWS Classic Elastic Load Balancers
+# AppDynamics Monitoring Extension for use with AWS Application Elastic Load Balancers

 ## Use Case
-Captures Classic ELB statistics from Amazon CloudWatch and displays them in the AppDynamics Metric Browser.
+Captures Application ELB statistics from Amazon CloudWatch and displays them in the AppDynamics Metric Browser.

 ## Prerequisites
 1. Please give the following permissions to the account being used to with the extension.